Password quality settings

 You can simply enable this feature in a password policy and assign it to any identity store.
 Once enabled, Strivacity will automatically screen customer-provided passwords against a database of leaked passwords.

-We’ve implemented breached password detection to every part of the self-service experience and the Admin Console where your customers or administrators have to set passwords:
+We’ve implemented breached password detection in every part of the self-service experience and the Admin Console, where your customers or administrators have to set passwords:

 • self-service registration